theandrew168/sbs-website/content/posts/testing-with-transactions.md

 	store := New(tx)

 	// Use the pgx.Tx-based Storage struct for this atomic operation.
-	// If an error occurs within this operation, the transction will
+	// If an error occurs within this operation, the transaction will
 	// be rolled back.
 	err = operation(store)
 	if err != nil {